 Parties that are contemplating divorce often face major challenges when the topic of alimony is broached.
 Hollywood and the media have presented alimony as a luxury afforded only to the extremely wealthy and many potential divorcees do not think that it will apply in their situation.
 However, alimony, otherwise known as spousal support, is more widely available than some may think, and it is an important aspect to be considered in any divorce.

 There are two types of spousal support that can be awarded in North Carolina.
-The first is post-separation support, or PSS, which is awarded on an interim basis to help a dependent spouse pay bills and provide for minor children until alimony can be awarded by the court.
+The first is post-separation support, or PSS, which is awarded on an interim basis to help the dependent spouses pay bills and provide for minor children until alimony can be awarded by the court.
 The second type of support is alimony, which is awarded either indefinitely or for a set amount of time after the divorce is finalized, such as until the dependent spouse can receive the education or training needed to obtain a higher-paying job.

-Whether or not a party is entitled to alimony in North Carolina can be determined either by the courts or mutual agreement of the parties in a separation agreement.
+Whether or not a party is entitled to alimony in North Carolina can be determined either by the courts or by mutual agreement of the parties in a separation agreement.
 In order to receive spousal support, one spouse must be proven to be financially dependent upon the other.
-However, in North Carolina a dependant spouse is not eligible for alimony if they have committed any illicit sexual behaviors without the consent of the other spouse.
+However, in North Carolina, a dependant spouse is not eligible for alimony if they have committed any illicit sexual behaviors without the consent of the other spouse.

 There are many factors that a court will consider in determining whether or not a spouse is eligible for alimony in North Carolina, and how much alimony should be paid.
 Though not exhaustive, the following factors are relevant to the court’s spousal support determination: